kirky29/MyDays/README.md

 ---

 **Built with ❤️ for efficient work tracking and payroll management**
-*Latest update: Enhanced calendar functionality*
+*Latest update: Enhanced calendar functionality with payment amounts and click-to-work features*